galarragas/sgal/README.md

 ## Creating a Data Access Object

-Using the given marshaller you can create a CRUD supporting DAO with an extra query method with the following code (OrientDB specific)
+Using the given marshaller you can create a CRUD supporting DAO with an extra query method with the following code.
+Note that the code is using some OrientDB specific features as the query by Lucene Index

 ```scala
 class BandDao(override val graphFactory: OrientGraphFactory) extends OrientDbDAO[Band] with OrientIndexNamingSupport with OrientDBBasicConversions with NoValidations[Band] {